-Dr. Ilene Busch-Vishniac, a member of the Acoustical Society of America (ASA) since 1977 and a fellow since 1987, served as ASA vice president from 1996-1997 and president from 2003-2004.
-As a fellow of ASA in 1987, she received the R. Bruce Lindsay Award for her outstanding work in acoustics for an individual under age 35, and the Science Writing Award in 1999.
-Dr. Busch-Vishniac has served on several committees including the executive council; technical committees of engineering acoustics and noise; and the committees on long range planning, public relations, and the status of women in the society.
-In addition to committee work, she has been an associate editor for Transduction-JASA Express Letters.
+Dr. Ilene Busch-Vishniac, a member of the Acoustical Society of America (ASA) since 1977 and a fellow since 1987, served as ASA Vice President from 1996-1997 and ASA President from 2003-2004.
+As a fellow of ASA in 1987, she received the R. Bruce Lindsay Award for her outstanding work in acoustics for an individual under age 35, and the Science Writing Award in 1999 for her article “Trends in Electromechancial Transduction,” as well as serving on several committees throughout her membership.

 Dr. Busch-Vishniac holds a B.S. in physics and a B.A. in mathematics from the University of Rochester (UR).
 She earned her M.S. and Ph.D. in mechanical engineering at Massachusetts Institute of Technology (MIT) with research in acoustics.
 Dr. Busch-Vishniac spent her career dedicated to academia and academic administration.
 She has been married for nearly 44 years to Dr. Ethan Vishniac, an astrophysicist and editor-in-chief of the American Astronomical Society.
 They have two daughters, Cady and Miriam.
 Currently, Dr. Busch-Vishniac is, as she puts it, “passionately failing retirement” as Sonavi Labs’ Chief Innovation Officer and Acting Chief Operating Officer.
 Sonavi Labs is a start-up company that builds devices that can diagnose disease simply by the analysis of body sounds, such as those from the lungs.
 If you think Dr. Busch-Vishniac sounds impressive, find her at the next Acoustical Society of America meeting and ask her about the long list of other interesting and prize-winning artists and scientists in her extended family.
 We had the privilege to sit down with Dr. Busch-Vishniac to find out about the path that led her to become ASA President and what being ASA president was like.